Monday, December 17, 2007

 By Edward Copeland

-Film directing isn't often compared to completing a jigsaw puzzle, but that comparison seems most apt in describing exactly what Sydney Pollack did with Tootsie, which opened 25 years ago today.
-What began with a story by Don McGuire and Larry Gelbart and a screenplay by Gelbart became the center of a fight between the film's star, Dustin Hoffman, and Pollack, with countless other writers (among them Barry Levinson and Elaine May) taking shots at the script.
-In the end, the final screen credit went to Gelbart and Murray Schisgal, but it was Pollack who somehow managed to take the best parts of all those drafts and turn it into cinematic and comic gold.
-If that weren't enough, Pollack managed to turn in a fine supporting turn as well.
+Film directing isn't often compared to completing a jigsaw puzzle, but that analogy seems most apt in describing exactly what Sydney Pollack accomplished with Tootsie, which opened 25 years ago today.
+What began with a story by Don McGuire and Larry Gelbart and a screenplay by Gelbart became the center of a fight between the film's star, Dustin Hoffman, and Pollack, and ended up with countless other notable scribes (among them Barry Levinson and Elaine May) taking shots at the script.
+In the end, the final screen credit went to McGuire and Gelbart for story and Gelbart and Murray Schisgal for screenplay, but Pollack's ability to weave the best parts of all those drafts and spin them into cinematic and comic gold deserved a credit all its own.
+If that feat of wizardry weren't enough, Pollack also turns in a fine supporting role as well, playing Hoffman's character's agent.

-Teri Garr's great turn as Michael's acting colleague did earn an Oscar nomination, but she lost to Lange, as did my personal choice for 1982, Glenn Close in The World According to Garp.
-Garr, however, clearly was the best of the women in Tootsie (hell, I could make a case for Doris Belack as the soap's producer over Lange).
-Always clandestinely stuffing food into her purse at parties, having to have Michael "enrage" her for an audition and her go-for-broke rage explosion when she learns Michael has been deceiving her are among the film's most priceless moments.
-There are so many great supporting turns by the men in the film, I'm almost afraid to single anyone out.
-There is the aforementioned Pollack, George Gaynes as the soap's aging star wholly dependent on cue cards and prompters and Dabney Coleman doing the chauvinist asshole he practically patented in the early 1980s.
-Then there is the great Charles Durning, who did get an Oscar nomination that year, albeit for The Best Little Whorehouse in Texas with his single but memorable scene where he danced a little "Sidestep" as any talented politician would, as Lange's widowed father who falls for Hoffman's Dorothy and longs for the days when men and women "were what they were."
-His proposal scene is both funny and touching (though the comic gem in this sequence comes later when Michael tells his agent about the offer and Pollack asks him what he said, with genuine happiness that makes him forget about the truth of the situation for a moment.
+Teri Garr's great turn as Michael's acting colleague and friend Sandy did earn an Oscar nomination, but she lost to Lange, as did my personal choice for 1982, Glenn Close in The World According to Garp.
+Garr, however, clearly led the field of women in Tootsie (hell, I could make a case for Doris Belack as the soap's producer over Lange).
+Always clandestinely stuffing food into her purse at parties, having Michael "enrage" her for an audition and her go-for-broke rage explosion when she learns Michael has been deceiving her provide some of the film's most priceless moments.
+The ensemble contains so many great supporting turns by the men in the film, I'm almost afraid to single anyone out.
+In addition to Pollack, viewers receive the gifts of George Gaynes as the soap's aging star, wholly dependent on cue cards and prompters, who hits on every new cast member; Dabney Coleman doing the chauvinistic asshole character he practically patented in the early 1980s as the soap's director; the great Charles Durning, who earned an Oscar nomination that year, albeit for The Best Little Whorehouse in Texas with his single but memorable scene singing and dancing a little "Sidestep," as Lange's widowed father who falls for Hoffman's Dorothy and longs for the days when men and women "were what they were."
+His proposal scene proves both funny and touching (though the comic gem resulting from this sequence comes later when Michael tells his agent about the offer and Pollack asks him what he said, with genuine happiness that makes him forget about the truth of the situation for a moment.
+Along with Belack, another fine supporting female in the cast happens to be a young Geena Davis who plays another actress on the soap and shares a dressing room with Dorothy.

-The best of the best of the supporting men has to be the great Bill Murray, in a role that legend has it he improvised completely and I can believe it.
+The prize for the best of the supporting men though goes to the great Bill Murray, in a role that legend says he improvised completely and I believe it.
 He plays Jeff, Michael's playwright roommate, and if he truly did come up with all his own dialogue, what a treasure trove he unleashed.
 (My personal favorite: When he says he wishes he had a theater that was only open when it rained.)
-Even though Tootsie lags a bit when it takes a detour to Durning's farm, it's forgivable since those scenes are part of what gives the film its heft and allows for even more comic grace notes.
+Even though Tootsie lags a bit when it takes a detour to Durning's farm, it's forgivable since those scenes give the film part of its heft and allows for even more comic grace notes.
 How Tootsie lost to the noble but limp Gandhi (including for original screenplay, patch job or no patch job) still baffles me.

 Comments: